ISellSoup/iframe-unblocker/README.md

-This is a simple tool to bypass Goguardian, it is very limited
+This is a basic standalone iframe unblocker.

-Don't use this if your teacher doesn't want you to.
+It is fully client-sided, and has been designed to be easy to use.